TheCacophonyProject/classifier-pipeline/README.md

 ### Releasing prcoessing changes

-1. Create a release on GitHub (https://github.com/TheCacophonyProject/classifier-pipeline)
+1. Create a release on GitHub (https://github.com/TheCacophonyProject/classifier-pipeline) This will make a release on docker hub https://hub.docker.com/repository/docker/cacophonyproject/classifier

 2. SSH into processing server

-3. By default processing will use the latest pipeline release.
-If you have changed these settings, make sure that in the  config file ( Default location is `/etc/cacophony/processing.yaml` ) the key `classify_image` references the release version you just made
+3. Upadte processing config file ( Default location is `/etc/cacophony/processing.yaml` ) the key `classify_image` should reference the release version you just made

 ### Release pi tracking code